sunilRF9/Sunil-Subramanya/README.md

- A dreamer, an aspiring computer scientist and an amateur footballer.
+ An aspiring computer scientist and an amateur footballer.
 My passions include Programming, Linux, AI and developing revolutionary apps and services.

 # Competencies